You're faced with a bewildering choice of therapists. Who should you pick? How can you tell who's going to be right for you?

 (easily accessible from central London via King's Cross, Blackfriars, London Bridge & Victoria).

-I also have access to consulting rooms in central London locations, where I can offer sessions by arrangement.
+I am also able to arrange access to consulting rooms in central London locations, where I can offer sessions by arrangement.